hakkudeus/Air-Alert/Readme.md

 ^3 It can run on pretty much all MS-DOS versions, however older than 3.10 were not tested.
 It can also run on OS'es *with DOS apps support*, which includes Windows 95, 98, 2000, ME and XP.
 Windows 3.x is out of this list, unfortunately it won't work - it's quite complicated.

-^4 CGA video card may work too, if it supports somewhat close to specified resolution and 16 Colors.
+^4 Monochrome adapter will be enough for now, since there are no colors in the app yet.
+CGA video card may work too, if it supports somewhat close to specified resolution and 16 Colors.

 ^5 Most modern motherboards include it by default, however on pre-AT machines or MS-DOS 3.10 (etc) it will require a setup solution to change date/time, if you have the chip.
 More info in the next chapter below.